UedaTakeyuki/slider_settings_guide2/docs/README.md

 <img src="./pic/ss.2019-06-29 15.09.30.png" width="25%">
 If LED is not turn on, it might be there are some trouble on the dongle.

-Then soon LED turn on Green when dongle recognize there SIM card.
+Then soon LED turns on Green when dongle recognizes there SIM card.
 <img src="./pic/ss.2019-06-28 22.13.34.png" width="25%">
-If LED is not turn on Green, it might be there are some trouble on the SIM CARD.
+If LED is not turn on Green, it might be there is some trouble with the SIM CARD.

 Finally, it must be **blink** Green when network communication is started.
-If not, it must be that Operators network not reach to here, Operators account is not opend, or parameters of SIM CARD is not match with [expected](#orange-sonatel-sim-card).
+If not, it must be that Operators network does not reach here, Operators account is not opened, or parameters of SIM CARD is not matched with [expected](#orange-sonatel-sim-card).

 ## Q&A, issue report, feature request...
 A forum for Q&A, issue report, feature request are available as follows: